coderdojo-japan/coderdojo.jp/README.md

 ## License

+This web application is developed with many other brilliant works!
+Check out the followings if you are interested in. :wink:

+### About Scrivito

 Although [Scrivito gem](https://rubygems.org/gems/scrivito) is publishd under LGPL-3.0, the author allows us to put MIT license. 😆✨

 > Sorry for the late reply, I wanted to confer with our team.